lextm/jekyll-theme-chirpy/_posts/2012-1-26-how-i-migrated-sharpsnmplib-from-mercurial-to-git.md

 Then I install Hg-Git following http://candidcode.com/2010/01/12/a-guide-to-converting-from-mercurial-hg-to-git-on-a-windows-client/.
 However,

-* TortoiseHg 2.0.5 does have Dulwich, so I don’t need to install it right now.
+* TortoiseHg 2.0.5 does have Dulwich, so I don't need to install it right now.
 * So I can go to step 3 directly, and clone the Mercurial repository of Hg-Git from http://bitbucket.org/durin42/hg-git/ to d:\temp\hg-git
-* Then I modified d:\sharpsnmplib\.hg\hgrc to include the following lines,
+* Then I modified `d:\sharpsnmplib\.hg\hgrc` to include the following lines,

   ``` ini
   [extensions]